 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the School Board's financial statements.
-The other supplementary information as listed in the table of contents is presented for purposes of additional analysis and is not a required part of the basic financial statements.
+The combining and individual nonmajor fund financial statements, the schedule of compensation, benefits, and other payments to agency head, and the schedule of compensation paid to board members are presented for purposes of additional analysis and is not a required part of the basic financial statements.
 The schedule of expenditures of federal awards is presented for purposes of additional analysis as required by Title 2 U.S. Code of Federal Regulations (CFR) Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, and is also not a required part of the basic financial statements.

-The schedule of expenditures of federal awards is the responsibility of management and was derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
+The schedule of compensation, benefits, and other payments to agency head, the schedule of compensation paid to board members, and the schedule of expenditures of federal awards is the responsibility of management and was derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the schedule of expenditures of federal awards is fairly stated in all material respects in relation to the financial statements taken as a whole.
+In our opinion, the schedule of compensation, benefits, and other payments to agency head, the schedule of compensation paid to board members, and the schedule of expenditures of federal awards is fairly stated in all material respects in relation to the financial statements taken as a whole.